ldynia/git-workshop/readme.md

 166e350 init -readme.md
 ```

 As you can see we removed one commit by reseting the git repository to second the last commit.
-In other words we just removed leave from our branch :)
+In other words we just removed leaf from our branch :)

 ## Restoring deleted files
 All of us knows what happens when you run this command `rm file.txt`.
 With the moment of pressing enter the file will be gone.